birthofq/birthofq.github.io/_posts/2025-03-16-intelligent-social-matching-with-semantic-tagging.md

 ## Capturing User Intent Accurately

 The tricky part, of course, is figuring out how to let users tell you what they want without making it feel like they're filling out a tax form.
 How do you capture complex human preferences in a way that's both accurate and painless?
-From a user experience point of view, how many clicks / actions does it take for a user to give ideally a complete picture of what they want in connections or communities.
+From a user experience point of view, how many clicks / actions does it take for a user to give ideally a complete picture of what they want in connections or communities?

 This is where semantic tagging comes in.
 I've been obsessed with this approach lately, and I want to share how it might be an out of the box alternative to the way we design networks that connect people with other people, communities, and ideas.